-In-Sessional General English and English for Academic Purposes 2023-2024
+In-Sessional General English and English for Academic Purposes 2024-2025

-Students paying overseas fees for a full year are entitled to 4 hours per week of English (equivalent to two different courses per week) FREE throughout the academic year.
-We also offer 2 hours per week of FREE In-sessional classes (equivalent to one course per week) to Erasmus and other exchange students.
-In-sessional students may also take two 20-minute one-to-one online consultations per week with an English Language Teaching (ELT) tutor (depending on availability) to discuss any problems they may be experiencing with their English.
+Students on main degree courses paying overseas fees for a full year are entitled to 4 hours per week of English (equivalent to two different courses per week) FREE throughout the academic year.
+We also offer 2 hours per week of FREE In-sessional classes (equivalent to one course per week) to exchange students and remote learning/online learning students.
+Spouses of students, visiting scholars, research assistants, and international students taking additional classes over and above the 4 hours per week are also welcome to attend for a small fee (£50 per 5-week course).
+This year we are offering both ONLINE and ON CAMPUS In-sessional courses.